krobelus/rate-experiments/README.md

 We initially reserved 62 bits to identify clauses while `DRAT-trim` uses 30.
-Unfortunately, this caused excess memory consumption because we need to encode clause hints in the LRAT proof which is much larger than the input proof and needs to be kept in memory until the proof checking is complete.
+Unfortunately, this caused excess memory consumption because we need to encode clause hints in the LRAT proof, which is much larger than the input DRAT proof, and needs to be kept in memory until the proof checking is complete.
 Future proof formats should allow checking without keeping the entire proof in memory, although backwards checking might make this difficult.
 In order to make `rate` comparable to `DRAT-trim` in terms of memory consumption, we also use 30 bits for clause hints in the LRAT output.

 7. Experimental Evaluation
 ==========================